amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 ====

 Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richars Problem`".
-Structure of both sublists is similar; however, the second one contains more objects than the first one.
+Structure of both sublists is quite similar.
+We make necessary comments on differences.

-User defined water retention models in sublist `"Water retention models`".
+User defines water retention models in sublist `"Water retention models`".
 It contains as many sublists, e.g. `"Model 1`", `"Model 2`", etc, as there are different soils.
 These models are associated with non-overlapping regions.
 Each of the sublists `"Model N`" inludes a few mandatory parameters: a region name, model name, and parameters for the selected model.
 The available models are `"van Genuchten`" and `"fake`".
 The later is used to set up an analytical solution for convergence study.
-An example of van Genuchten model specification is:
+An example of the van Genuchten model specification is:

 .. code-block:: xml